phelipetls/reportforce/docs/docs/user-guide/authentication.md

 By default, it is assumed that your Salesforce server supports the version 47.0 of the Analytics and SOAP API.

-If that is not the case, please pass the right version to the `version` parameter when logging in.
+If that is not the case, please pass the right version into the `version` parameter when logging in.

 ```python